 - a.
 The victim must complete and submit HUD-50066. - b.
 The perpetrator must comply with, and provide documentation of compliance with, court orders such as court ordered assessments, treatment, etc. - c.
 There are no future incidences of violence.
 Other incidences of violence will result in removal of the perpetrator from the assisted household or termination of assistance.

 E. APPLYING FOR ADMISSION

-Families wishing to apply for any of the PHA's programs must fill out an application during the application submission period established by the PHA.
+Families wishing to apply for any of the BGHD's programs must fill out an application in person/on line during the application submission period established by the BGHD.

 Application Dates